mvcds/my-library/carreer/development/programming/design-principles/domain-driven-design/Module in DDD.md

 Modules present the following characteristics:

 - The name of the Module should be derived directly from the [[Ubiquitous Language]] and should reflect an important concept from the [[Domain]] rather than just group related objects
-- A Module will typically contain one, or sometimes multiple [[Aggregate]]s that are highly cohesive - the lack of cohesion indicates that the module has to be split up
+- A Module will typically contain one, or sometimes multiple [[domain-driven-design/concepts/domain-objects/Aggregate|Aggregates]] that are highly cohesive - the lack of cohesion indicates that the module has to be split up
 - Modules should be organized by concepts from the Domain, and not by the type of class
 - Models should be loosely coupled as standalone aspects of your project.
 You should be able to [[Abstraction|abstratct]] the code out of your project and test it in isolation without having to cut ties or pull a tangle of interrelated knots with your other modules.